adrientoub/MyMaya/README.md

   - Its own scripting language
     * Able to edit the scene
     * Each visual action is recorded and added to history in a repeatable form
-    * Can be loaded from file to generate complexe scenes and annimation
+    * Can be loaded from file to generate complex scenes and animations
     * [For more information about the language](SCRIPT.md)
-* The raytracer application written in C++:
+* The Raytracer written in C++:
   - Taking scenes as input and generating the corresponding image in PPM.

 ## Compatibility